OpenIndex/RemoteSupportTool/README.md

 Because we did not find a solution that fits all of these requirements, we've decided to build our own solution to fit this gap.
 From a customer perspective this application behaves similar to the [UltraVNC Single Click](http://www.uvnc.com/products/uvnc-sc.html) solution - but it also provides encryption and supports Linux and macOS.

-In addition we wanted to make this program customizable for other companies.
+In addition, we wanted to make this program customizable for other companies.
 A company may compile a custom configuration into the application.
 This makes it possible to provide a single executable file for the end users, that contains all required configurations by default.

 ### Customer Support Tool